nasimhuq/abort-promise-queue/README.md

 allTests()
 ```

-# abort-promises-queue can be used in node.js
+# abort-promise-queue can be used in node.js